wences-sanchez/Knowledge-Base/pages/Red Hat Certified Specialist in Ansible Automation (EX407) Preparation Course.md

 			- In `/etc/ansible/hosts`
 			- #flashcard
 -
-- ## Module 1:Labs #Labs
+	- ## Module 2: Labs #Labs
 		- ### Learning objectives:
 			- DONE Install Ansible on the control node.
-		- TODO Configure the `ansible` user on the control node for ssh shared key access to
+			- DOING Configure the `ansible` user on the control node for ssh shared key access to
 			  :LOGBOOK:
 			  CLOCK: [2022-09-01 Thu 17:28:36]--[2022-09-01 Thu 17:41:15] =>  00:12:39
+			  CLOCK: [2022-09-02 Fri 11:23:54]
 			  :END:
 			  managed nodes.
 Do not use a passphrase for the key pair.
 			- TODO Create a simple Ansible inventory on the control node in `/home/ansible/inventory` containing `node1` and `node2`.
 			- TODO Configure sudo access for Ansible on `node1` and `node2` such that Ansible may use sudo for any command with no password prompt.
 			- TODO Verify each managed node is able to be accessed by Ansible from the control node using the `ping` module.
 Redirect the output of a successful command to `/home/ansible/output`.
 -
 -
 -